Countable and Uncountable Nouns: What Are the Differences?

 My kids find it relaxing to play with clay.

-Some food or drink items also can’t be expressed with a number, such as:
+Some food or drink items are also uncountable nouns, such as:

 You’ll also notice that most uncountable nouns don’t have a plural form.
 So, to express the amount or quantity, such nouns are often used with words like “some,” “much,” ” a lot” and so on.